 Acute hepatitis C occurs when a person is infected with the hepatitis C virus for less than six months.
-Chronic hepatitis C is a long-term infection which lasts more than six months.
-Two out of every three people infected go on to have a long term (chronic) infection.
+One out of every three people infected clear the virus within 6 months.
+The other two out of every three people go on to have chronic hepatitis C.

 The virus causes inflammation of the liver, which affects the way the liver works.
 The liver is a very important organ which does many tasks essential for life and growth.
 If left untreated, hepatitis C can result in a lot of scarring in the liver (cirrhosis), which stops the liver working properly.
 Liver damage can also lead to liver cancer or liver failure.

 To find out more about scarring (cirrhosis and fibrosis), read the article ‘Cirrhosis vs. fibrosis: What do I need to know about cirrhosis?‘ from issue 7 of Talking Hep C.

 Many people with hepatitis C have no symptoms.
 It is often referred to as the ‘silent epidemic’ because it’s common for people not to notice any symptoms until 20 or 30 years after infection.
 However, symptoms that do appear are usually mild and non-specific.
 The most common symptoms include: